Skip to main content

 Ports and Sockets

-When we say an application/process wants to listen on a port, it simply calls a function in OS.
-This native function then adds an entry to the table which has a map of port number and pointer to a callback function of the application which must be informed when kernel receives any data on that port.
+When an app wants to listen on a port, it calls an OS function.
+This native function adds an entry to a table.
+The table maps the port number to a callback in the app.
+The kernel calls it when data arrives on that port.

 Port

-It's a network property but still only logical.
-The network driver will open up the TCP-IP packets until layer 4 to see the destination IP and port.
+It's a network property, but only logical.
+The network driver opens the TCP-IP packets up to layer 4.
+It then reads the destination IP and port.

 Server Socket

-This is the actual object which basically lets the server application to hook into the port.
-Here socket can be considered as the electrical socket where any appliance must connect if it needs to get power.
+This is the object that lets the server app hook into the port.
+Think of a socket like a power socket.
+Any appliance must plug in to get power.

-When kernel sees data for a specific thread, it then schedules the thread that was put to sleep for a specific file descriptor.
-The application will continue executing which means, it will accept this and return a socket object.
+When the kernel sees data for a thread, it wakes the thread.
+That thread was asleep on a file descriptor.
+The app then runs again.
+It accepts the connection and returns a socket object.

 This is an infinite loop which will be polling/waiting for new connections.